Building Permit Expeditors: A Case Against and a Case for Them

 In this article, I am going to build the case against building permit expeditors as well as answer point by point, why you might be working with the wrong permit expeditor.
 I often meet two types of construction professionals: the kind that tells me they aren’t sold on my services and the kind that wouldn’t do business without my services.
 The reason I want to build both cases is to help professionals tease out the good permit expediting services from the bad ones.

 “That’s Why I Will Never Work with a Permit Expeditor Again.”

 Most of the folks who deem building permit expediting services unnecessary typically tell me a few stories of when they tried a service and the project ran over the time allocated for permits.
-Additionally, I’ve heard stories where clients need to chase down the said service and find the expeditor not only forget to submit the plans, but also hasn’t paid the plan check fees!
-When time is of the essence with a project, this opportunity lost is costly to everyone involved, save the permit expeditor-who will often upsell due to the project going over hours.
+Additionally, I’ve heard stories where clients need to chase down the said service and find the expeditor- who not only forgot to submit the plans, but also hasn’t paid the plan check fees!
+When time is of the essence with a project, this opportunity lost is costly to everyone involved (except, of course, the permit expeditor who will often upsell due to the project going over hours).